Manuel Tejada: Club career

-Manuel Tejada came from Sporting Cristal's youth divisions.
+Tejada was born in Lima.
+He came from Sporting Cristal's youth divisions.
 He was promoted to the First Team squad for the start of the 2008 season.
 On 20 February 2008, manager Juan Carlos Oblitas gave Tejada his Torneo Descentralizado debut with Sporting Cristal by entering in 67th minute in the 1–0 win away to Universidad Cesar Vallejo.

 In 2009, he transferred to C.D.
 Universidad César Vallejo.